ekamperi/ekamperi.github.io/_posts/2020-12-31-naive-bayes-classifier-in-tensorflow.md

 {:toc}

 ## Introduction
 A [Naive Bayes classifier](https://en.wikipedia.org/wiki/Naive_Bayes_classifier) is a simple probabilistic classifier based on the [Bayes' theorem](https://en.wikipedia.org/wiki/Bayes%27_theorem) along with some strong (naive) assumptions regarding the independence of features.
 Others have suggested the name "independent feature model" as more fit.
-For example, a pet may be considered a dog if it has 4 legs, a tail, and barks.
+For example, a pet may be considered a dog, in a pet classifier context, if it has 4 legs, a tail, and barks.
 These features (presence of 4 legs, a tail, and barking) may depend on each other.
-However, the naive Bayes classifier assumes that these properties contribute independently to the probability that a pet is a dog.
+However, the naive Bayes classifier assumes they contribute independently to the probability that a pet is a dog.
 Naive Bayes classifier is used heavily in text classification, e.g., assigning topics on text, detecting spam, identifying age/gender from text, performing sentiment analysis.
 Given that there are many well-written introductory articles on this topic, we won't spend much time in theory.

 ## The mathematical formulation